yjunechoe/ggtrace/README.md

 ### **Step 2.
 Inspect callstack of the ggproto method**

-`"compute_panel"` method is not defined for `StatBoxplot`, which means it’s being inherited.
+Actually, `"compute_panel"` method is not defined for `StatBoxplot`, which means that it’s being inherited.

 ``` r
 ggbody(StatBoxplot$compute_panel)